SOMA Messenger

-SOMA Messenger is a cross-platform instant messaging and communication application that specializes in video calls and voice calls for smartphones.
+SOMA Messenger was a cross-platform instant messaging and communication application that specializes in video calls and voice calls for smartphones.
 Users can also send each other text messages, emoticons, images, videos, voice messages, contacts, user location, as well as create group chats, group video calls and conference calls.

 It was first released in July 2015, and grew to 10 million users within 30 days of its release, making it one of the fastest growing messaging apps globally.
-As of 1 July 2020, the app is no longer available for iOS or Android.

 In August 2015, it was the most downloaded app on both iOS and Android in every country in the Middle East.

 SOMA Messenger is headquartered in San Francisco, California with branch offices in China and the United Arab Emirates, with Latin America and Europe offices opening soon.
 SOMA Messenger has a total of 35 employees globally.

 Etymology

 The name of the software SOMA stands for “Simple Optimized Messaging App”.
 It's also a reference to the Soma (South of Market) district of San Francisco, California.